NUKnightLab/how-we-work/teams/Software.md

    - **Handle tickets that you previously fielded** and are currently open.
 Try to get your open tickets to a closed or pending state (see "Managing Zendesk" below for more info on Zendesk statuses)
    - **Take on responsibility for new tickets** by replying to users in Zendesk, creating Github issues as appropriate.
 Tickets you field should be replied to as either _Pending_ or _Solved_.
 In general, try to prioritize New tickets by oldest first.
+   - **Clear pendings**.
+In general, if a user has not responded to a pending request in a month, marked it as solved.
+   - **Use tags.** Mark tickets with tags as appropriate.
+We are currently tracking: `http-https` `accessibility`

 ### Github issue labeling

    - **Tag new public issues** in priority projects by finding newly created issues that are not yet labeled.
 All issues should be labeled one of: